olaolaoo/Data-Engineer-Zoomcamp/notes/01_Introduction.md

 # print arguments
 print(sys.argv)

-# argument 0 is the name os the file
+# argument 0 is the name of the python file
 # argumment 1 contains the actual first argument we care about
 day = sys.argv[1]